International Arbitration LL.M. Program Features Chat:

-Presently, international trade is turning more and more towards international arbitration in order to resolve cross-border commercial and investment disputes.
-The White & Case LL.M.
-Program and its preeminent faculty would be delighted to help students open doors into the world of international arbitration.
+International trade continues to turn increasingly towards international arbitration to resolve cross-border commercial and investment disputes.
+The White & Case International Arbitration LL.M.
+Program and its preeminent faculty would be delighted to help students open doors to the world of international arbitration.

 Who Should Consider This Degree?